TheCheese42/chillymillyengine/README.md

 ```

 If the level is left out, it will be `logging.DEBUG` or `logging.WARNING`, depending on if the `__debug__` constant is True or not.
 Similarly the debug parameter defaults to said constant.

+## Testing

+Testing has to be done locally as the GitHub remote is running headless.
+Now with the transition to arcade 3 excluding the `requires_window` mark doesn't work either anymore.